Extreme Water Shortage

-Big Bend National Park is home to over 1300 plant taxa (about 1200 species).
+Habitats within Big Bend National Park support over 1300 plant taxa (about 1200 species).
 Hundreds of these species and varieties are showy, fragrant, or unique-looking enough to be generally categorized as “wildflowers”.
-In the Big Bend, we usually have two major flowering periods per year—spring and late summer.
-The spring flower season, because it depends largely on the amount and timing of winter precipitation, is less predictable than the summer season, which is fueled by the dependable summer monsoon.
+In the Big Bend, there are usually two major flowering periods per year—spring and late summer/early fall.
+The spring flower season, because it depends largely on the amount and timing of winter precipitation, is less predictable than the summer/fall season, which is fueled by the dependable summer monsoon.

-Many annual plants like bluebonnets and some mustards will only bloom in early spring.
+Many annual plants, like bluebonnets and some mustards, only bloom in early spring.
 The majority of the 46 cactus species in the park bloom in mid to late spring.
-Many of these cactus species produce very large, showy flowers in varying shades of yellow, red, pink, and purple.
+Many of these cactus species produce very large, showy flowers in varying shades of yellow, red-orange, pink, and magenta.
 The yuccas, including the impressive giant dagger, usually flower February–April.
-Many shrubs and small trees, such as the fragrant yellow huisache in the southeast part of the park, and the bright purple fruity-smelling Texas mountain laurel also bloom in March and April.
-In March and April, bright red bunches of flowers emerge at the ends of the spiny whip-like branches of ocotillo and provide nectar and pollen for hummingbirds, bees, and butterflies.
+Many shrubs and small trees, such as the fragrant yellow huisache in the southeast part of the park, and the bright purple, fruity-smelling Texas mountain laurel also bloom in March and April.
+Bright, fiery-red tubular flowers emerge at the ends of the spiny, whip-like branches of ocotillo by the first of April providing nectar and pollen for hummingbirds, bees, and butterflies.
 The spring flowering season frequently starts in late February along the Rio Grande and proceeds upslope to the foothills of the Chisos Mountains by late April.

-Many plants are opportunistic flowerers and will bloom whenever it is warm and wet enough, from February through November, and even sometimes in the middle of winter.
+Many plants are opportunistic, and will bloom whenever it is warm and wet enough, from February through November, and even sometimes in the middle of winter.
 Several yellow composites, like the forbs yerba raton, dogweed, paperflower, and the shrubby skeleton-leaf goldeneye bloom almost continuously in wet years.
-Many thorny acacia species will produce white to yellow blooms opportunistically throughout the warm months.
-The most common perennial mustard in the park, the wonderfully fragrant bi-colored mustard, can bloom extensively in the spring and then again, though less spectacularly, in late summer.
+Many thorny acacia species will produce white to yellow blooms resourcefully throughout the warm months.
+The most common perennial mustard in the park, the deliciously fragrant bi-colored mustard, can bloom extensively in the spring and then again, though less spectacularly, in late summer.